Skip to main content

 Founder @ Curling IO

 We know that many of our clubs use WordPress or Joomla for their curling websites.
 These are popular platforms, and for good reason: they're flexible and there's no shortage of tutorials and plugins.
 But that popularity comes with a serious downside.
-General-purpose CMS platforms are massive targets for hackers, and the threat has been escalating rapidly.
-Here's what you need to be aware of.
+General-purpose CMS platforms are big targets, and volunteer-run clubs often don't have anyone watching the security queue.
+Here's what you need to know.

 Automate Club Management With AI